telerik/maui-docs/controls/gauge/gauge-animations.md

 </telerikGauges:RadRadialGauge>
 ```

-Here is a gif animation that shows all animations provided in the Gauge control:
+The following GIF animation shows all animations supported by the Gauge.

 ![Gauge Animations](images/gauge-animations.gif)